thedivspace/htbuild/README.md

 Got a feature request?
 Please add it as an issue or make a pull request.

-If you have a bug to report, please Create New issue to help us easily isolate it.
+If you have a bug to report, please reproduce the bug in [htBuild GitHub](https://github.com/thedivspace/htbuild) to help us easily isolate it.

 Would you like to contribute?